gauravcodebytes/Docker-lambda-deployment/README.md

 AWS provides an ecosystem for serverless functions called Lambda.
 AWS Lambda is useful for gluing different components within an AWS deployment together since it supports a rich set of triggers for function inputs and outputs.
 While Lambda does provide a powerful tool for building data pipelines, the current Python development environment is a bit clunkier than GCP.

+Containers:
+When deploying data science models, it’s important to be able to reproduce the same environment used both for training and serving.
+In Models as Web Endpoints, I used the same machine for both environments, and in Models as Serverless Functions I used a requirements.txt file to ensure that the serverless ecosystem used for serving the model matched our development environment.
+Container systems such as Docker provide a tool for building reproducible environments, and they are much lighter weight than alternative approaches such as virtual machines.

+The idea of a container is that it is an isolated environment in which you can set up the dependencies that you need in order to perform a task.
+The goal of a container framework is to provide isolation between instances with a lightweight footprint.
+With a container framework, you specify the dependencies that your code needs and let the framework handle the legwork of managing different execution environments.

+Some examples of tasks that are performed in a container are: performing ETL work serving ML models standing up APIs hosting interactive web applications

+Docker  is the de facto standard for containers, and there is substantial tooling built on this platform.